404 Error- now with author commentary! Chapter 6: Challenge Of Rewept Gym

 With Disable, I didn't stay true to RBY, but rather, I gave it the effect it had in future generations- strictly speaking, it should disable a random move of the opponent's, when in fact it consistently disables the last used move, to the point where Orange starts working it into strategies.
 I have no excuse for this.

 And Orange receives the Gravel Badge and a Bide TM!
 Now it's Violet's turn- Flutters vs. Geodude.
 Except Violet uses a decent strategy here- she slows down Geodude with Flutters's String Shot, which allows Chompy to set up Growth with more ease.
 It was a good strategy, too, only Rhyhorn's Bide kinda crapped all over it.
 Doesn't it just remind you of your first Gym Battle, and Onix Biding all over your plans?
-Anyway, now all Violet has left is her Metapod against an Onix.
+Anyway, now all Violet has left is her Metapod against a Rhyhorn.
 Not good.

 ...And then Flutters evolves into a Butterfree, the one and only Bug type Orange isn't afraid of.
 The rest of the battle is taken care of quite easily due to Flutters's newly learned Sleep Powder and Confusion attacks.
 I wrote this bit while thinking of when Ash's Metapod evolved into Butterfree.
 I kinda wanted to give this scene a similar feeling.